luca-weishaupt/safely/README.md

 ![](Safely/Safely/Safely/logo_safely.jpg)

-#### _Safely_ is a social-based pandemic monitoring application which tracks the spreading of deceases on a neighborhood scale.
+#### _Safely_ is a social-based pandemic monitoring application which tracks the spreading of deseases on a neighborhood scale.

 # Features
 - Allows users to report their own condition, be it healthy, symptomatic, diagnosed or recovered.
 Their health status can always be updated.